14 CFC Games Played

 In 1916 he signed up to fight in the Great War.
 He spent most of 1917 in France with the 57th Battalion and was wounded in action in October of that year, suffering shell concussion which affected his hearing, and injuries to his shoulder and back.
 Lance Corporal Ernie Rudduck spent several months in hospital in England, returned to duty in March of 1918 and eventually arrived back in Melbourne in March of 1919.
 Sadly, his youngest brother, Joseph John, wasn’t so lucky.
 Having twice been rejected in Australia on medical grounds, he eventually enlisted with the British Army.
 He lost his left arm in the battle of the Somme, but reported for duty again within four months.
 He was caught in more fierce fighting in France in 1918 and died, aged 28.

-That still wasn’t enough to deter Ernie from signing up again when the Second World War broke out.
-He made it back safely from the conflict too and eventually lived to be 88, his family name still big on the Mornington Peninsula.
-If Ernie Rudduck had spent longer with Collingwood, his name in footy circles might have been bigger too.
+That still wasn’t enough to deter Ernie from signing up again when the Second World War broke out, enlisting at the age of 58!
+He made it back safely from the conflict too and eventually lived to be 88.
+He spent 24 years on the local council, including two terms as Shire President, and wound up as President of the hospital his father had founded.
+As local historian Roger Spaull has written, Ern Rudduck “was a giant within the community of Dromana”.
+If he had spent longer with Collingwood, his name in footy circles might have been bigger too.

 |Season played||Games||Goals||Finals||Win %|